One God- three Persons

-And at the baptism of Jesus, we see the three persons of the Godhead “And Jesus, when he was baptized, went up straightway out of the water: and, lo, the heavens were opened unto him, and he saw the Spirit of God descending like a dove, and lighting upon him: And lo a voice from heaven, saying, This is my beloved Son, in whom I am well pleased” (Matthew 3:16,17).
+And at the baptism of Jesus, we see the three persons of the Godhead.
+“And Jesus, when he was baptized, went up straightway out of the water: and, lo, the heavens were opened unto him, and he saw the Spirit of God descending like a dove, and lighting upon him: And lo a voice from heaven, saying, This is my beloved Son, in whom I am well pleased” (Matthew 3:16,17).
 If Jesus is the only person in the Godhead, who spoke from heaven and declared, “This is my beloved Son”?
 This was the voice of the Father in heaven.
 And the Holy Spirit descended on Jesus in the form of a dove.

-Paul frequently referred to the three separate persons of the Godhead “The grace of the Lord Jesus Christ, and the love of God, and the communion of the Holy Ghost, be with you all” (2 Corinthians 13:14).
-“How much more shall the blood of Christ, who through the eternal Spirit offered himself without spot to God, purge your conscience from dead works to serve the living God?”
+The apostle Paul affirmed that there were three divine persons.
+“The grace of the Lord Jesus Christ, and the love of God, and the communion of the Holy Ghost, be with you all” (2 Corinthians 13:14).
+And he affirmed the same truth saying, “How much more shall the blood of Christ, who through the eternal Spirit offered himself without spot to God, purge your conscience from dead works to serve the living God?”
 (Hebrews 9:14).

 In His service,